minzhou1003/ec601-project/MASKrcnn_model/README.md

 ### Mask_RCNN_app_model.py

-This modules is used by the project application to make a prediction on a specific image using a pretrained model, and return either the same image or the labeled image if pneumonia positive along with the bounding box prediction probabilities
+This module is used by the project application to make a prediction on a specific image using a pretrained model, and return either the same image or the labeled image if pneumonia positive along with the bounding box prediction probabilities

 ## Some Initial Thoughts